-- a) All building heights shown are typical.
-Height limit set by SEPP control. - b) All dwellings including those dwellings in a mixed-use building and serviced apartments intended or are capable of being strata titled, are to demonstrate compliance with the State Environmental Planning Policy Building Sustainability Index (BASIX). - c) Table to be read in conjunction with building envelope plans and built form typology plans Refer relevant Appendix. - d) An irregular shaped allotment, or corner allotment may be considered in either a larger or smaller category if the area is within 15%.
-This is to be indicated on the Building Envelope Plan.
+All building heights shown are typical.
+Height limit set by SEPP control. a)

+All dwellings including those dwellings in a mixed-use building and serviced apartments intended or are capable of being strata titled, are to demonstrate compliance with the State Environmental Planning Policy - Building SustainabilityIndex (BASIX). b) Table to be read in conjunction with building envelope plans and built form typology plans - Refer relevant Appendix.

+An irregular shaped allotment, or corner allotment may be considered in either a larger or smaller category if the area is within 15%.
+This is to be indicated on the Building Envelope Plan. d)